Zui-C/RLFN/GPT-4V test/README.md

 | **GPT-4v**          | 31.85       | 49.09      | 60.45      |

 ## Discussions
 - GPT-4v was not fine-tuned, leading to a noticeable out-of-vocabulary issue.
-- GPT-4v demonstrated enhanced capabilities, attributed to its pretraining on a vast dataset.
+- GPT-4v demonstrated enhanced capabilities in a zero-shot HMER scenario, attributed to its pretraining on a vast dataset.
 - GPT-4v exhibited a tendency for hallucination, a characteristic shared among large language models (LLMs).
-This observation underscores potential challenges associated with the broader application of pretrained LLMs.

-- GPT-4v's performance consistency is anticipated to vary.
+Several examples are $\sqrt{3}$ misrecognized as $\sqrt[3]{n}$, $\{ a_1, a_2, a_3, a_4 \}$ misrecognized as $\{ a_1, a_2, a_3, \dots \}$ , where '$n$' and '$\ldots$' emerge without presence in the given image.
+This observation highlights the potential challenges linked to the extensive use of pretrained LLMs.
+It also unveils that applying LM or LLM in the HMER field in the future might encounter hallucination or other emerging issues.

 ## Acknowledgements